Eryadu/Java_feb_2025/src/may3BuilderStreamMethodOptional/readme.md

-Sequencial order in parallel stream was not same always Builder is design pattern ?
+Sequential order in parallel stream was not same always, it would be different Builder is design pattern ?
 Design-pattern ??
 factory?